-Late (post-Fair Work Act) cohorts of mothers are 70% less likely to transition from permanent to casual contracts after childbirth, relatively to early (pre-Fair Work Act) cohorts.
+Late (post-Fair Work Act) cohorts of mothers are 70% less likely to transition from permanent to casual contracts after childbirth, relative to early (pre-Fair Work Act) cohorts.
 They are also eight percentage points more likely to be in the labor force post-childbirth and they work four more hours per week conditional on working.
 While they decrease the number of hours in housework, time spent directly with the child is unaffected.

-Figure 4 shows the change in the child penalty for women brought by the Fair Work Act, for all the outcomes of interest.
-In this figure, green circles display the estimates of γ_k 's from Equation (2) estimated only on mothers whose first child was born between 2005 and 2008, and red squares display the same estimates but on the sample of mothers whose first child was born between 2010 and 2013.
+Figure 3 shows the change in the child penalty for women brought by the Fair Work Act, for all the outcomes of interest.
+In this figure, the green circles connected by dashed lines display the estimates of γ_k 's from Equation (2) estimated only on mothers whose first child was born between 2005 and 2008, and the red squares connected by solid lines display the same estimates but on the sample of mothers whose first child was born between 2010 and 2013.
 Table 3 reports the estimates of Equation (3), where we test formally for the difference in child penalty between late and early cohorts of mothers.

-Lower Probability of Transitioning to Casual Employment After Childbirth Post-Fair Work Act cohorts of mothers experienced a substantially lower probability of transitioning to casual employment, consistently with the interpretation of the law and the evidence presented in Section 3.
-Panel (a) of Figure 4 shows the change in the probability of being on a permanent contract conditional on working around motherhood.
-The green circles replicate the pink line in Figure 3(a) and show that for pre-Fair Work Act cohorts of mothers this probability dropped by 20 to 30 percentage points, increasing over time.
+Lower Probability of Transitioning to Casual Employment and to an Irregular Schedule After Childbirth Post-Fair Work Act cohorts of mothers experienced a substantially lower probability of transitioning to casual employment, consistently with the interpretation of the law and the evidence presented in Section 3.
+Panel (a) of Figure 3 shows the change in the probability of being on a permanent contract conditional on working around motherhood.
+The green circles replicate the pink line in Figure 2(a) and show that for pre-Fair Work Act cohorts of mothers this probability dropped by 20 to 30 percentage points, with the magnitude of the drop increasing over time.
 The red squares show that instead for post-Fair Work Act cohorts of mothers this probability dropped far less (about 70% less): women who became mothers after the Fair Work Act did use their new right to remain in permanent and regular employment, instead of switching into casual employment, when moving to below full-time after childbirth.